oeykmiih/awbooks/README.md

 i've added a few more things in order to work faster on creating a book.

+## demo

+a demo version is available at https://oeyk.xyz/awbooks-markdown/, made possible by github pages!

 ## notice

 bear in mind I'm a novice in code in general and the main goal here to get used to it. any suggestions and tips are welcome!